JetBrains/intellij-platform-plugin-template/README.md

 This Template project depends on Gradle plugins and external libraries – and during the development, you will add more of them.

-All plugins and dependencies used by Gradle are managed with [Gradle version catalog][gradle-version-catalog], which defines versions and coordinates of your dependencies in the [`gradle/libs.versions.toml`][file:libs.versions.toml] file.
+All plugins and dependencies used by Gradle are managed with [Gradle version catalog][gradle:version-catalog], which defines versions and coordinates of your dependencies in the [`gradle/libs.versions.toml`][file:libs.versions.toml] file.

 > **Note**
 >